-Operating systems nowadays receive updates each week.
+Operating systems nowadays receive weekly updates.
 Windows has a regular updating schedule: at least 2 minor updates during the month and a cumulative update every quarter.
-Moreover, there are half-yearly patches that possibly bring new functionality to the OS.
-Sometimes, when you do not update your PC for a long period of time or have reinstalled the Windows from an old image, you may get into a situation where the system tries to install all possible updates.
+Moreover, half-yearly patches may bring new functionality to the OS.
+Sometimes, when you do not update your PC for a long time or have reinstalled Windows from an old image, you may get into a situation where the system tries to install all possible updates.
 And most of these patches require rebooting.

-It is recommended to just wait until the system receives all the required updates.
+It is recommended to wait until the system receives all the required updates.
 They are released not just to annoy you.
-Important bug fixes, closing the security breaches, new functions – all these things are vital.
-But when you need to access your PC here and now, and have no time to wait – just schedule the installation of the update, or temporarily disable them.
+Important bug fixes, closing security breaches, new functions – all these things are vital.
+But when you need to access your PC here and now and have no time to wait – schedule the installation of the update or temporarily disable them.

 Third-party software updates or other actions

-Same to the OS, third-party programs may also require the reboot of your PC.
+Same as the OS, third-party programs may also require the reboot of your PC.
 Oftentimes, they offer the user the choice – to reboot now or later.
-But there are rare cases when they have a timer on rebooting, or does not give you a choice at all.
-In that case, try to install all updates and control the installation manually – just to be sure that you don’t miss any windows3.
+But there are rare cases when they have a timer on rebooting or do not give you a choice.
+In that case, try to install all updates and control the installation manually – to be sure that you don’t miss any windows3.